akriti-02/Fuzzy-Image-denoising/README.md

 # Noisy image
-Add noise to the input images or ad noisy input image
+Add noise to the input images or ad noisy input image.

 ![image](https://github.com/akriti-02/Fuzzy-Image-denoising/assets/142987817/bff30c0b-d930-4186-8c92-29a844fa5e10)

 # Create various fuzzy filters for denoising the image
  •	 Gaussian Fuzzy Filter with Median Centre [GMED]- It combines the concepts of Gaussian smoothing and median filtering with the use of fuzzy logic.

 ![image](https://github.com/akriti-02/Fuzzy-Image-denoising/assets/142987817/26a67a32-736c-491f-809b-4f589cfce03c)

 •	Sigmoidal Fuzzy Function:It is a fundamental concept of fuzzy logic.
 It models gradual transitions between membership values based on a sigmoid curve.

 ![image](https://github.com/akriti-02/Fuzzy-Image-denoising/assets/142987817/17b6f10a-bcff-44f7-9852-d7b3dda3c133)

 •	Gaussian Fuzzy Filter with Moving Average Centre [GMAV] - It combines Gaussian smoothening and moving average to reduce the noise from the image while preserving edges and details.

 ![image](https://github.com/akriti-02/Fuzzy-Image-denoising/assets/142987817/62878b02-0567-4d4f-ae3a-1ee9b3a9ba55)

 Hybrid Fuzzy Filter:•	 In our code we combined the components: